npariti/MSDS434-Puterbaugh/Week7-MultipleEnvironments/ReadMe.md

     - I had several builds fail due to the container crashing because it failed to be able to receive traffic through the proper port.
     - I had several builds succeed, but needed to troubleshoot further to get the prediction app to work properly due to the nature of GCP vs my local environment.
 5. Once the build is completed successfully, you should have an image for the application that can be deployed as you see fit in your environment's configuration.
+6. The app will automatically be deployed, and you can use the link provided in the GCP environment to access it.